chazzyko/laravel-nginx-docker/README.md

-# Laravel nginx on Docker
+# PHP Laravel nginx MySQL on Docker

 ### To install Latest Laravel on Docker: